-Market rent controls the setting of rent level for commercial leases and it is usually calculated on the basis of a figure per m2 of lettable space.
-Assessing what constitutes market rent is based on comparing other similar premises in the nearby neighborhood.
-The valuation can also be based on other factors, such as the landlord's investment in the premises.
+Rent is usually calculated on the basis of a figure per m of usable space.
+For commercial leases, rent is most often due on a quarterly basis and is paid in advance.
+The rent can also be based on the landlord's investment in the premises.
+Generally, commercial rent is adjusted according to the changes in the Consumer Price Index.
 Variable rental arrangements do exist in a retail context, and in this case, rent may be linked to the turnover of the tenant's business.